davidjguru/davidjguru.github.io/_posts/2019-6-9-Containers-docker-docker-compose-ddev-cheatsheet.md

 # Connect to the Prompt of a Container
 docker exec -it IDCONTAINER /bin/bash

+# Connect to the Prompt of a Container as root
+docker exec -ti -u root IDCONTAINER /bin/bash

 # Copying files with Docker
 # From Local to Remote Docker Container
 docker cp db/dump.sql IDCONTAINER:/tmp/dump.sql